minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

 - **Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
 All models exist and ready for use
-- **Forecasting**: ⚠️ **RESULTS EXIST** - aggregated_results.csv exists (264 rows).
+- **Forecasting**: ⚠️ **RESULTS EXIST** - aggregated_results.csv exists (265 lines: 264 data rows + 1 header).
 Results may be from runs before latest code improvements.
 Re-run forecasting to verify results reflect latest improvements
 - **Nowcasting**: ❌ **ALL FAILED** - All 6 backtest JSON files show "status": "failed" with CUDA errors.
 Code fixed in previous iterations but NOT verified by experiments.
 Models exist, can re-run backtests now to verify fixes

 ---